theanuragshukla/envoix/README.md

 ### Environment Variables/data

 Here comes the fun part,
-> It took me more days to seecurly store the env variables than coding all the other features
+> It took me more days to securely store the env variables than coding all the other features

 Okay, so what's the keyword here ??
 Its `key wrapping`